Museums and galleries

 Museum "A Possen" (Bech-Kleinmacher)

 Immerse yourself in the daily life of a family of 18th and 19th century winemakers, with living quarters and workshops reflecting life in that period.
 This Moselle museum specialises in folklore, vintage toys and wine history and has a shoemaking workshop, cooperage and weaving area as well as a collection of cast iron stoves.
-Entry is €5 for adults, kids go free, and opening times are listed here, and it closes for the months of January and February.
+Entry is €5 for adults, kids go free, and opening times are listed here.

 National Museum of History and Art (Luxembourg City)